direct to content

 History

-The 'Franse Europa' was originally a French warship.
-On July 9, 1672, two ships of the French East India Company, ‘De Europa’ and the ‘St. Jan Baptist’, were captured in the bay of Trincomalee in Sri Lanka (Ceylon). (daily register 4-10-1672)
+The Franse Europa ('Frnechwas originally a French warship.
+On July 9th, 1672, a number of ships of the French East India Company, amongst which the Europa, were captured by the Dutch East India Company (VOC) in the bay of Trincomalee in Sri Lanka.
+(See Dagregister 1672 under references).

 Attack by French fleet

 War had broken out in Europe.
-The Republic was being attacked from three sides by England, France, and the Bishop of Münster (Disaster Year 1672).
+The Dutch Republic was being attacked from three sides by England, France, and the Bishop of Münster (the so-called Disaster Year 1672).
 In March 1672, a French fleet under Admiral de La Haye had attacked and occupied the VOC stronghold of Trincomalee.
 However, the French could not hold out for long; due to a lack of food and supplies, the French fleet departed again.
-A small garrison and eventually four ships were left behind.
-Subsequently, this garrison had to surrender on July 9, 1672.
-In addition, four ships were captured: De 'Europa', 'St. Jan Baptist', The Phoenix and the Indian with 112 iron pieces.¹
+A small garrison and four ships were left behind.
+Subsequently, this garrison had to surrender on July 9thth, 1672.
+In addition, four ships were captured: the Europa, St. Jean Baptist, Phoenix and Indian with 112 iron guns.
+The Europa was taken into use by the VOC under the name Franse Europa ('French Europe'), according to the VOC archives (see references).

-St Helena
+Saint Helena

 Return Fleet

-The French Europa
+The Franse Europa

 Pursuit

 Munden set off in pursuit.
 He was delayed by his prizes but had the advantage of being able to take the short route to the North Sea through the English Channel.
 Near Texel, he encountered the three remaining VOC return ships coming from the North.
 There, the Papenburg was captured.
 The Pijnacker and Stermeer managed to escape and arrived safely in the Netherlands.
 The fact that four of the six VOC ships had been captured represented a major setback for the VOC.
 Munden arrived in Portsmouth on August 20 with his captured VOC ships.
-He was knighted later that year for his actions at St. Helena and the capture of such rich booty.
+He was knighted later that year for his actions at Saint Helena and the capture of such rich booty.

 English service